Vleezy/MasterCMS/README.md

 ## FAQS
 * How to install?
 [INSTALL.md](https://github.com/DenzelCode/MasterCMS/blob/master/INSTALL.md)
-* How i know what the use a retro?
+* How i know what theme use a retro?
 Go to the hotel and put /web/themeinfo on the url, example: www.example.com/web/themeinfo